top of page

 A ticket-focused approach for support is too broad and sweeping to be in-touch with support outcomes.
 Information on how often support is unacceptably slow, or needs are unmet, and how often chases aren't managed, is unknown.

-Insight produced by Experience Management (XM) feedback makes the previously hidden reality known, but only the Focus Framework identifies what causes weak support and what is needed to make a big difference for improvement initiatives, to reverse the status quo.
+Insight produced by Experience Management (XM) feedback makes the previously hidden reality known, but only the Focus Framework identifies the operational issues that cause weak support, and what is needed to overcome them so that deficiency is removed, and the status quo changed.

-By baselining the SOFF identified "from" state, the extent of improvement and lost work time reduction can be gauged from a second audit once Flow Management has been introduced, reflecting value realisation from bringing it in.
+Complementing XM insight if practicing Experience Management, the reality of issues caused by the ITIL gap should be determined through detailed analysis of aged tickets.
+By baselining the "from" state in detail, the extent of improvement and lost work time reduction can be gauged from a second audit once Flow Management has been introduced, reflecting value realisation.

 The importance for Managed Services